 Summary

-A significant mistake could easily result in loss of work - your dismissal.
-You need to know that’s a possibility depending on the gravity of the error you made and/or your previous history and in my opinion, that can’t weigh on the decision whether to admit your mistake or not.
-Don’t attempt to hide the mistake or delay in informing them.
-There is often going to be some ripple effect you may not be aware of and the last thing you want to happen is have them come to you about an issue before you have gone to them to inform them.
+A significant mistake could easily result in loss of work.
+That's a possibility depending on the gravity of the error and/or the previous history and in my opinion, that can't weigh on the decision whether to admit the mistake or not.
+Don't attempt to hide the mistake or delay in informing them.
+There is often going to be some ripple effect one may not be aware of and the worst thing that could happen is the client or boss finds out about an issue before they are informed of the mistake.
 As an example of that, one well-meaning vendor phoned the CFO because they thought their systems might have been compromised.
-Imagine how my conversation would have gone with the CFO had they received that phone call before my communication.
+I don't want to be in a situation where the person gets that phone call before they are aware of the issue.

-How you handle a mistake and the process of rectifying what you can of the impact of that mistake will speak volumes to your employer or client.
+How mistakes are handled and the process of rectifying that mistake will speak volumes to an employer or client.
 Let it at least be speaking the best possible message it can when it occurs.
-No one is going to be happy you made a mistake, but if you deal with it swiftly and professionally, that will be remembered.
+No one is going to be happy that a mistake was made, but if it is dealt with swiftly and professionally, that will be remembered.